A child is held by their mother in eastern Ukraine.

 How to talk to children

-Home > What we do > Our emergency response > How to talk to children about the conflict in Ukraine
+Home > What we do > Our emergency response > How to talk to children about war and conflict

-As conflict continues to escalate in Ukraine, the children in your life may want to talk to you about what is happening.
+With ongoing conflict around the world, the children in your life may want to talk to you about what is happening.

 They may be feeling worried and anxious about the stories they have seen and heard.

-We’ve put some tips together to help you talk to them about what’s happening in Ukraine and support them through these difficult times.
+We’ve put some tips together to help you talk to them about what’s happening in places like Ukraine, Yemen and Gaza and support them through these difficult times.

 1. Be aware